Cavity perturbation theory

 In mathematics and electronics, cavity perturbation theory describes methods for derivation of perturbation formulae for performance changes of a cavity resonator.

 These performance changes are assumed to be caused by either introduction of a small foreign object into the cavity, or a small deformation of its boundary.
 Various mathematical methods can be used to study the characteristics of cavities, which are important in the field of microwave systems, and more generally in the field of electro magnetism.

-There are many industrial applications for cavity resonators, including microwave ovens, microwave communication systems, and remote imaging systems using electro magnetic waves.
+There are many industrial applications for cavity resonators, including microwave ovens, microwave communication systems, and remote imaging systems using electromagnetic waves.
 How a resonant cavity performs can affect the amount of energy that is required to make it resonate, or the relative stability or instability of the system.

 Introduction

 When a resonant cavity is perturbed, e.g. by introducing a foreign object with distinct material properties into the cavity or when the shape of the cavity is changed slightly, electromagnetic fields inside the cavity change accordingly.
 This means that all the resonant modes (i.e. the quasinormal mode) of the unperturbed cavity slightly change.

 Analytically predicting how the perturbation changes the optical response is a classical problem in electromagnetics, with important implications spanning from the radio-frequency domain to present-day nano-optics.
 The underlying assumption of cavity perturbation theory is that electromagnetic fields inside the cavity after the change differ by a very small amount from the fields before the change.
 Then Maxwell's equations for original and perturbed cavities can be used to derive analytical expressions for the resulting resonant frequency shift and linewidth change (or Q factor change) by referring only to the original unperturbed mode (not the perturbed one).